 Human Rights Day: Chinese Christians Abroad Express Support for Persecuted Mainland Groups

 Seventy years ago as the gunpowder smoke from the Second World War was just dissipating, from the tragic cost exacted by the war people began to reflect and realize the importance of upholding basic rights for humanity.
 On December 10, 1948, the United Nations passed the Universal Declaration of Human Rights, establishing that everyone is equal in dignity and human rights.
 In spite of the fact that China signed this U.N. declaration, in practice, the Chinese Communist Party has never implemented a single article, all the while proclaiming China’s human rights and freedom of religion as well as doing its utmost to cover up the truth of its persecution of religious beliefs and violations of human rights in order to deceive the people of the world.
-On December 10, 2018 at the commemoration of the 70th anniversary of the Universal Declaration of Human Rights across Italy, Christians from The Church of Almighty God, which has been most seriously persecuted by the CCP, expressed their support for all persecuted groups in mainland China.
+On December 10, 2018 at the commemoration of the 70th anniversary of the Universal Declaration of Human Rights across Italy, Christians from, which has been most seriously persecuted by the CCP, expressed their support for all persecuted groups in mainland China.

 Some of the material is from:

 Universal Declaration of Human Rights (https://flic.kr/p/Psf1mG) by UN PhotoCC BY-NC-ND 2.0 (https://creativecommons.org/licenses/by-nc-nd/2.0/)